colinstillwell/ddev-site-devkit/README.md

 ## Overview

 DDEV Site Devkit standardises everyday project tasks across multiple repositories while keeping each project in control of its own logic.

-It adds a set of first-class DDEV commands that orchestrate common "site" workflows such as scaffold, build, install, sync and test.
+This add-on adds a set of first-class DDEV commands that orchestrate common site workflows such as scaffolding, authentication, build, synchronisation, refresh, installation, and testing, as well as switching between development and production modes.
+Some workflows provide both frontend and backend variants.

 The heavy lifting lives in project-owned scripts under `.ddev/site-devkit/site/scripts`, so teams can customise behaviour per project without forking the add-on.

 **What you get**
 * `site-` commands: each command calls a matching script from your project-owned scripts.